Creating a Human Rights Culture

 (4) give examples of SOCIAL ACTION STRATEGIES to implement human rights principles;

-(6) provide examples of students’ and others’ RESEARCH/ACTION PROJECTS;
+(5) provide examples of students’ and others’ STUDENT RESEARCH/ACTION PROJECTS;

-(8) provide other MISCELLANEOUS links to videos, interviews with human rights/social justice advocates, music, photos, and anything that might be useful, if not, just plain fun; and
+(7) provide other VIDEO links to videos, interviews with human rights/social justice advocates, music, photos, and anything that might be useful, if not, just plain fun;

-(9) provide the opportunity to contact the author through a CONTACT ME page.
+(8) provide the opportunity to contact the author through a CONTACT ME page; and